 3. Hanes Men’s Ecosmart Fleece Sweatshirt

 For a casual option, Hanes’ sweatshirts are simple, durable, and lined with soft fleece.
 These sweatshirts are from Hanes’ Ecosmart collection, which takes plastic bottles and turns them into the polyester that comprises 50% of this garment (the other half is cotton).
 It’s available in vibrant and muted colors.

 Pros: Soft fleece lining, thin but warm, polyester is made from recycled bottles.

-Cons: Some found the collar too tight.
+Cons: Some may find the collar too tight.